David Johnson (footballer, born 1951): 1973–74 season

-1974-75
+1974–75 season

-In the 1974-75 UEFA Cup, Thijssen and Twente eliminated Ipswich in the first round on away goals (2-2 in Ipswich, then 1-1 in Enschede).
+In the UEFA Cup first round, Frans Thijssen and FC Twente eliminated Ipswich on away goals (2–2 in Ipswich, then 1–1 in Enschede).
 Ipswich domestically chased the league and FA Cup double.
-On 2 November, Johnson evaded Emlyn Hughes and Chris Lawler to assist Brian Talbot, winning 1-0 hosting top of the table Liverpool.
-Ipswich topped the table after a 2-0 home win over Middlesbrough on 11 January (Johnson's right foot shot from the just outside the box scored the 2nd).
-All Ipswich 1974-75 FA Cup opponents were fellow First Division clubs.
-Johnson scored in the 3rd round 2-1 win at Wolverhampton Wanderers.
-He played eliminating holders, Liverpool, 1-0 at home in the 4th round.
+On 2 November, hosting top of the table Liverpool, Johnson evaded Emlyn Hughes and Chris Lawler to assist Brian Talbot, winning the match 1–0.
+Ipswich topped the table after a 2–0 home win over Middlesbrough on 11 January, with Johnson's right foot shot from the just outside the box the second goal.
+All Ipswich FA Cup opponents were fellow First Division clubs.
+Johnson scored in the third round round 2–1 win at Wolverhampton Wanderers.
+He played in the fourth round, eliminating holders, Liverpool, 1–0 at home.
 34,709 watched to surpass the crowd of Arsenal's 1973 visit.
-His goal at 0-2 down in the 5th round hosting Aston Villa, sparked a comeback 3-2 win.
-He also played the key pass to Talbot leading to Hamilton's equaliser.
+His goal at 0–2 down in the fifth round hosting Aston Villa, sparked a comeback 3–2 win.
+He also played the key pass to Talbot leading to Bryan Hamilton's equaliser.

-They needed 3 "stamina sapping" March FA Cup quarter-final replays to eliminate Leeds.
-Johnson started all 4 games including the 0-0 1st of the 4, setting a 38,010 Portman Road crowd record that still stands.
-Johnson headed Ipswich ahead in the away 1-1 1st replay.
-The 3rd game was another 0-0, this time at neutral Filbert Street.
-Johnson subbed off injured in the 37th minute of the 4th game, 3-2 win played at Filbert Street again.
-He consequently missed Ipswich's next 5 games.
-Johnson thus missed the April semi-final 0-0 with West Ham, and the 2-1 replay loss.
+They needed three "stamina sapping" March FA Cup quarter-final replays to eliminate Leeds United.
+Johnson started all four games, including the 0–0 first of the four, setting a 38,010 Portman Road crowd record that still stands.
+Johnson headed Ipswich ahead in the away 1–1 first replay.
+The third game was another 0–0, this time at neutral Filbert Street.
+Johnson was subbed off injured in the 37th minute of the fourth game, a 3–2 win played at Filbert Street again.
+He consequently missed Ipswich's next five games.
+Johnson thus missed the April semi-final 0–0 draw with West Ham United, and the 2–1 replay loss.

-He also missed the 31 March, 0-0 league game at soon relegated Chelsea.
-Results elsewhere that day meant Ipswich missed the chance to top the league for the 1st time since mid January.
+He also missed the 31 March, 0–0 league game at soon-to-be relegated Chelsea.
+Results elsewhere that day meant Ipswich missed the chance to top the league for the first time since mid-January.
 That league season Ipswich, "made the early running, but fixture congestion and a relatively thin squad got the better of them."
-Title contenders Ipswich (2-1 at Leeds), Liverpool and Everton all lost on the league season's penultimate Saturday on 19 April.
-Ipswich drawing (1-1) their game in hand 4 days later at Manchester City won the title that day for Dave Mackay's Derby County.
-Ipswich finished 3rd in that league season 2 points behind, consoled by their 3rd consecutive UEFA Cup qualification.
+Title contenders Ipswich (2–1 at Leeds), Liverpool and Everton all lost on the league season's penultimate Saturday on 19 April.
+Ipswich drawing their game in hand 1–1 four days later at Manchester City won the title that day for Dave Mackay's Derby County.
+Ipswich finished third in that league season, two points behind, but consoled by their third consecutive UEFA Cup qualification.
 Johnson again scored 15 goals in a season, this time in 48 games.
-That included a 16 November home hat-trick beating Coventry City 4-0.
-He scored another derby goal v Norwich, this time losing 2-1 in the League Cup 5th round home replay on 10 December 1974.
+That included a hat-trick, beating Coventry City 4–0 at home on 16 November.
+He scored another derby goal against Norwich City, losing 2–1 in the League Cup fifth round home replay on 10 December 1974.